Why we need this Guideline

 How can I access the Guideline?

-The Guideline will be freely available to access through the NEDC website and as an open-access article in the Journal of Eating Disorders.
-The guideline will be launched by NEDC during a one-hour live stream at 12:00 AEST on 19 August 2022.
-Register for the launch here.
+The Guideline is freely available to access through the NEDC website here and is available as an open-access article in the Journal of Eating Disorders here.

-Click here for Frequently Asked Questions on the Guideline and the launch of the Guideline.
+Click here for Frequently Asked Questions on the Guideline.

 For enquiries about this Guideline, contact NEDC’s Research Lead, Dr Angelique Ralph.